 A family lawyer will be with the client throughout the various stages in their life.
 When you think about the reach of family law, we can be, and sometimes need to be, beside a client each step of the way.
 A family lawyer can help guide couples through the potential issues of financial decisions they take and seek to preserve family wealth from potential claims.
 Where a separation happens, we can advise on the appropriateness of any claim, whether to be made or defended.

-Whether you're just starting out, or are part of a couple entering marriage or exiting on a divorce, a family lawyer is there to help.
+Whether you’re just starting out, getting engaged in February or are part of a couple entering marriage or exiting on a divorce, a family lawyer is there to help.
 While not every relationship lasts, we like to think that with our support and advice the experience will not be as costly and stressful as it could otherwise be.
-Through life's journey, a family lawyer can help you get to where you want to be.
+Through life’s journey, a family lawyer can help you get to where you want to be.